FIVE Steps to Social Security Disability Determination

 Durational Requirement: In addition to meeting the guidelines discussed above, your condition must be expected to last at least 12 consecutive months, or expected to end in death.

-If your answer at this point is “yes,” you probably qualify for Social Security Disability.
+If your answer at this point is “yes,” then you probably meet the definition of “disabled” for the purposes of Social Security Disability or SSI.
 If your answer is “no,” then go to STEP 4.

 4. STEP FOUR: Are you able to perform work that you have done in the past?